Lassoed Boosting and Linear Prediction in the Equities Market: Abstract

-We consider a two-stage estimation method for linear regression that uses the lasso in \cite{tibshirani1996lasso} to screen variables and re-estimate the coefficients using the least-squares boosting method in \cite{friedman2001gbm} on every set of selected variables.
-Based on the large-scale simulation experiment in \cite{hastie2017extended}, the performance of lassoed boosting is found to be as competitive as the relaxed lasso in \cite{meinshausen2007relaxed} and can yield a sparser model under certain scenarios.
-An application to predict equity returns also shows that lassoed boosting can give the smallest mean squared prediction error among all methods under consideration.
+We consider a two-stage estimation method for linear regression.
+First, it uses the lasso in \cite{tibshirani1996lasso} to screen variables and, second, re-estimates the coefficients using the least-squares boosting method in \cite{friedman2001gbm} on every set of selected variables.
+Based on the large-scale simulation experiment in \cite{hastie2017extended}, lassoed boosting performs as well as the relaxed lasso in \cite{meinshausen2007relaxed} and, under certain scenarios, can yield a sparser model.
+Applied to predicting equity returns, lassoed boosting gives the smallest mean-squared prediction error compared to several other methods.

 \textbf{JEL Classification}: C18, C21

 \textbf{Keywords}: Lassoed boosting, linear regression, variable selection, return prediction, parameter attribution

 \doublespace